Academic Requirements for the Bachelor’s Degree

 Credit earned at other institutions in programs sponsored or cosponsored by MBC is not transfer credit — e.g., Seven College Consortium, Oxford Program, etc.

-GPA policy for students returning to MBC after at least 5 years:
+GPA policy for students returning to MBC after at least five years

 Students may only use this option one time while they are an undergraduate at Mary Baldwin College.

-Voluntary Withdrawal: RCW students who withdraw from the college must reapply through the Office of Admissions.
-Adult students “stop-out” and “re-activate” through the Adult Degree Program office.
+Voluntary Withdrawal: Students in the College for Women who withdraw from the college must reapply through the Office of Admissions.
+ADP students “stop-out” and “re-activate” through the program office.
 In either case, students are subject to the catalog and college requirements applicable to the student’s class at the time of re-entry.
 In all cases of withdrawals, please refer to the Credit and Refund Policy listing in the Tuition section this academic catalog for information regarding financial arrangements.
 Students withdrawing from the college must depart the Mary Baldwin campus within 48 hours of the official date of withdrawal.

 Financial or Personal Withdrawals: Students may voluntarily withdraw for financial, medical, or personal reasons.
 The student should complete a Withdrawal Form, an exit interview, and an appointment with the financial aid and business offices.